adrianosilveira13/todo_app_c/README.md

 # Todo List in C

 I've created this project as a result of a course I had with ChatGPT.
 I did not copy paste anything.
-I tried to follow the instructions from the GPI while applying my knowledge of software architecture.
+I tried to follow the instructions from GPT while applying my knowledge of software architecture.
 The code is full with my comments so I can recap and remember concepts.

 ## Getting Started